Understanding the

 https://chromium-review.googlesource.com/c/chromium/src/+/5004497

-Consequently, I abandoned my initial patch and instead refocused on refactoring the GetLandmarkIsNotAllowedAncestorRoles() function in Chromium to enhance clarity.
+Consequently, I abandoned my initial patch and instead refocused on refactoring the GetLandmarkIsNotAllowedAncestorRoles() function in Chromium to improve clarity.

-I then fixed the related bug in WebKit by enabling <aside>elements to be assigned a generic role when nested within <aside>, <article>, <section>, or <nav> elements, ensuring alignment with the specification.
-Therefore, I hope that this fix will be included in the next release of Safari browser.
+I then fixed the related bug in WebKit by allowing <aside> elements to be assigned a generic role when nested within <aside>, <article>, <section>, or <nav> elements, ensuring alignment with the specification.
+I hope that this fix will be included in the next release of the Safari browser.

 https://github.com/WebKit/WebKit/pull/20013